callysto/hackathon-site/chapters/chapter4.md

 ---
 title: '4.
-Hackathon Day (COMING SOON)'
+Hackathon Day'
 description:
-  'The day before the hackathon, this section will include the links to the hackathon challenges.'
+  'Information and links to tutorials and the hackathon challenges.'
 prev: /chapter3
 next: /chapter1
 type: chapter